LGBTQ rights in Pakistan: HIV/AIDS

 and possibly as high as 210,000 (as in the UNAIDS Pakistan reports).

 Today, a small number of organisations exist in Pakistan to promote greater education about HIV/AIDS, including the Association for People Living With AIDS/HIV in Pakistan, which was created in 2006.
-One of the few public educators is a woman named Shukria Gul, who was infected by her husband.
-She has been fighting ever since to raise awareness of the virus, and has been highly critical of the Government's efforts.

 Ignorance about the virus, and how it is spread, is commonplace; this is particularly true among people performing high-risk behaviour such as prostitutes.
 Pakistani prostitutes do not have access to condoms or contraception, and there is little effort to provide any sort of public health education for this high-risk group.

 Where there was no public call for tolerance or acceptance of LGBTQ people, the subject of sexual orientation and gender identity are becoming more openly discussed, especially in light of the HIV/AIDS pandemic.

 A survey done in 2009 showed that male and transgender sex workers in Pakistan were at high risk of HIV/AIDS mostly as they had sex with IDU clients.
 Because of lack of knowledge and education on this topic, the health of sex workers is at risk.